Charles Greville (diarist): Cricket career

-Mainly associated with Marylebone Cricket Club (MCC), he made five known appearances in first-class matches.
+Mainly associated with Marylebone Cricket Club (MCC), he made five known appearances in important matches.
 He played for the Gentlemen in the Gentlemen v Players series.
 His brother was Algernon Greville.

 Public career

 Greville entered upon the discharge of the duties of a Clerk of the Council in ordinary in 1821, and continued to perform them for nearly forty years, until his retirement in 1859.
-He, therefore, served under three successive sovereigns (George IV, William IV and Victoria) and, although no political or confidential functions were attached to that office, it was one that brought him into habitual intercourse with the chiefs of all the parties in the state.
+He, therefore, served under three successive sovereigns (George IV, William IV, and Victoria) and, although no political or confidential functions were attached to that office, it was one that brought him into habitual intercourse with the chiefs of all the parties in the state.
 Well-born, well-bred, handsome, and accomplished, Greville led the easy life of a man of fashion, taking an occasional part in the transactions of his day and much consulted in the affairs of private life.

 In 1837, Greville won 9,000 pounds from the first-place finish of his horse Mango in the St Leger Stakes.
 Until 1855, when he sold his stud, he was an active member of the turf, and he trained successively with Lord George Bentinck and with the Duke of Portland.

 Greville died at Mayfair, London, and the celebrity now attached to his name is entirely due to the posthumous publication of a portion of a Journal or Diary that it was his practice to keep during the greater part of his life.
 These papers were given by him to his friend Henry Reeve a short time before his death, with an injunction that they should be published, as far as was feasible, at not too remote a period after the writer's death.